 India-China standoff: Positives emerge, but we are still several weeks away from a resolution

-New Delhi, June 19: While there were some positives following the third round of military level talks between India and China, officials say that it may take a couple of weeks more before the entire issue is resolved.
+New Delhi, June 19: While there were some positives following the third round of military-level talks between India and China, officials say that it may take a couple of weeks more before the entire issue is resolved.

 Following the violent skirmish on Monday, both sides have since obeyed the rules of engagement.
 This has in fact reduced any chance of an escalation.
 Moreover there has also no night fighter operations by the Chinese PLA Air Force on Thursday.